Mold in your Charlotte home? We handle it end to end.

 - A purchased mold rider.
 Some carriers (Erie, USAA, certain State Farm policies) sell mold endorsements that raise the cap or extend coverage to slow-source mold.
 Read your declarations or call your agent.

 Slow leaks, chronic seepage, and humidity-driven mold are usually excluded.
-The partner crew can still do the work; it just becomes an out-of-pocket bill rather than a covered claim.
+Our crew can still do the work; it just becomes an out-of-pocket bill rather than a covered claim.
 If your situation is borderline, mention it on the form and we will route you to a partner who handles a lot of mold-claim disputes and knows the documentation that carriers want to see.

-Frequently asked questions
+FAQFrequently asked questions

 How much does mold remediation cost in Charlotte?

 A small bathroom or single-wall remediation typically runs $1,500 to $4,000.
 A whole-room job with containment and reconstruction runs $4,000 to $10,000.
 Whole-house remediation, basement gut-and-rebuild, or a job involving extensive HVAC contamination can run $10,000 to $30,000 or more.
 Pricing depends on square footage of affected material, accessibility, lab testing scope, and reconstruction.
-The partner crew quotes after the inspection.
+Our crew quotes after the inspection.

 Do I need to test for mold before remediation?